Information for New Members

 What should I wear?

-When riding you should always wear jodhs, boots or chaps, hat and back protector, (no hoodies for safety reasons), but there is no need to dress formally for rallies.
-For competitions and tests members usually wear Club uniform which consists of a Muskerry jersey, white jodhs, black and white hat cover (Hat covers are available from Saddles and Styles or O'Briens Saddlery), and Muskerry jersey available from the Committee.
+When riding you should always wear jodhpurs, boots or chaps, hat and back protector, (no hoodies for safety reasons), but there is no need to dress formally for rallies.
+For competitions and tests members usually wear Club uniform which consists of white jodhpurs, black and white hat cover (available from Saddles and Styles or O'Briens Saddlery), and Muskerry long or short sleeved polo top available to purchase from the Committee.
 For those who prefer formal attire, a Pony Club tie is also available from the Irish Pony Club shop.
 For competitions, remember to consult the relevant tack sheet on the I.P.C. website, as there will usually be a tack inspection, and you will not be allowed to compete if you are not in compliance.

 Do I have to do tests?

 Tests are not obligatory, but we do encourage all members to do them.
 You'll learn a lot, but equally importantly, you'll get to know the other members your age and you'll have lots of fun!